 Like The Universal Alliance, The Shift Network, Thrive and Zeigeist Movements focus on shifts in sustainability and life-enhancing technology development with their deployment of social architecture, Planetary Citizens reach out to create threads of collaboration, cooperation and unification.
 Showcasing results and engaging discussion will further the attention on achievements and future possibilities.
 The adoption and use of the 12-around-1 model is also found in IONS, HUB and Evolve.

 We cite evidence of the need and solutions available from world servers throughout academia, economic restructuring, organizational development, new social architecture, regenerative design, scientific discovery, and technological advances that appear to be pointing toward an emerging order from the chaos of our ignorance.
 Keep in mind the real apocalypse is an uncovering of new information, or perhaps old information we’ve forgotten that brings us closer.
+Daniel Wahl’s Designing Regenerative Cultures presents considerations for redesigning our future with the important aspects of sustainable living.

 We consider humanity has reached this state of affairs through the best efforts of our leadership, however ineffective.
 We honor those who came before us, but we have reached a time for new focus and work ethic that matches our desire for change.
 Chaos in communities around the globe continues to plague forward momentum and no doubt will result in some pretty ugly situations over the next few years (as of 2021).
 How we self-organize and address the needs so that everyone is served with honesty, integrity and truth is our obvious next step.
+Thomas Legrand offers insight in Politics of Being from the perspective of working with organizations, public and private.

 There has been a lack of consideration of the long-term effects of poor resource management and lack of sustainability.
 We have not learned the laws of nature.
 Change is inevitable; we can engage it through a collaborative response. how – Why HOW We Do Anything Means Everything is an excellent book that offers rationale for a revival of righteousness in the sense of transparency.
 A promo for a television show decades ago has a similar message, but Who? unfortunately didn’t get much traction then – advertisers didn’t see the value.